-- have been admitted to the master programme Nanobiology, - have passed bridging/homologation modules or other obligations from the bachelor programme, - have passed all obligatory courses 20EC - have made a project plan with your thesis supervisor; this project plan should be handed in at enrollment.
-At the start of the final project, the appropriate registration form must be filled in and handed in at the thesis project office.
+- have been admitted to the master programme Nanobiology, - have passed bridging/homologation modules or other obligations from the bachelor programme, - have passed 80% of the mandatory courses from the first year - have made a project plan with your thesis supervisor; this project plan should be handed in at enrollment.

+At the start of the final project, the appropriate registration form (MEP application form) must be filled in and handed in at the thesis project office.

 The date and time of the master project presentation is determined by the thesis supervisor, after hearing the student.
 In exceptional cases, the programme director may be involved in setting this date and time.

 Further rules governing the MSc graduation projects can be found in article 26 to 29 of the Rules and Guidelines of the Board of Examiners